-Everything in the 12 block city is within walking distance.
+Everything in the 12-block city is within walking distance.
 From multi-day treks to 1 to 2-hour hikes there’s something for everyone.
 We visited El Chaltén for five days and felt like it was the ideal amount of time to get some great hikes in and enjoy the small quaint town.
-However, if hiking and the great outdoors is your thing, then definitely add some days here—it doesn’t get much better than this.
+However, if hiking and the great outdoors are your thing, then definitely add some days here—it doesn’t get much better than this.

 Our favorite day hikes included Laguna Torre, Los Cóndores, and Laguna Capri.
 These treks were all just challenging enough to get our “extreme” hiking fix.
 A few other nice options include:

 We stayed five nights in a hosteria, that has recently closed.
 For those that don’t know (we didn’t), a hosteria is more of a bed and breakfast type establishment that does not have the amenities that a hostel provides such as access to a kitchen and basic laundry facilities.

 If you’re not planning on cooking then a hosteria may work for you.
 We were unaware of this at the time of our booking and therefore had to make other arrangements for lunch and dinner.
 Eating out is quite expensive in this area and we could have saved money by having access to a kitchen.

 The hosteria was simple and reasonably priced at USD 38 per night for a private bunk bedroom and a private shower.
 Nowadays, there are many reasonably priced private apartments visitors may rent that offer exceptional value.
 Tourists looking for a hotel will enjoy one of these highly recommended options:

 Finally, the town is so small that there’s really no reason to be concerned about the location of your lodging—everything is right at your fingertips.